apple-fritter/spokes/README.md

 # spokes

 This tool is designed to help you manage changes in multiple GitHub repositories efficiently.
+It has not been provided prepackaged as a downloadable, standalone file, as improper configuration or usage could lead to irreconcilable consequences.

 This specific example was intended to provide functionalities in disabling packages and releases for repositories and mark changes for review using the GitHub CLI, and will need to be modified to match the user's intended purposes.

-### Implementation specifically for Linux (Ubuntu LTS) that can be easily adapted for Windows use
+### Implementation specifically for Linux (Ubuntu LTS)

 This implementation guide focuses on Ubuntu LTS, but the steps can be adapted for Windows with slight modifications.